Kittu Unnadu Jagratha: Plot

 Kittu is a mechanical engineer who runs a car garage with his friends.
 He also kidnaps dogs and ask ransom money from the owners to set their dogs free.
 Kittu is in debts and has to pay money from a moneylender.
 When he and his friends gets caught, Kittu reveals his past to the moneylender:

-Kittu met Janaki where he falls in love and pursue her to accept him, She recropriates and they began a relationship.
-While repairing Janaki's car, He finds a bag from the car which consist of ₹25 lakh, she ask him to bring it in the morning.
+Kittu met Janaki where he falls in love and pursue her to accept him, She reciprocates and they began a relationship.
+While repairing Janaki's car, He finds a bag from the car which consisted of ₹25 lakh, she asked him to bring it in the morning.
 However, the bag is stolen by his friend Babji.
 So, he and his friends had borrowed some money from the moneylender and also kidnaps dogs from the household for ransom in order to pay Janaki's debt.
 When Janaki finds out from her friend (whose dog was also kidnapped by Kittu), She breaks up with him.

 AIR is a businessman and also an expert blackmailer who blackmails a CBI officer to stop investigating cricketer Prashanth Varma's death, who was also blackmailed by AIR for matchfixing.
 An IT raid occurs at his house headed by IT commissioner Aditya Narayan where he takes AIR's safe box which contains evidences of his blackmailed victims.
 He learns from Rishi, who is the mole in IT department that the safe is in IT headquarters safe and the IT access card can open the safe.
 He tells his brother Bhadra to kidnap Aditya Narayan's daughter.

 Meanwhile, Janaki learns that Kittu was actually extorting money to pay off her debts.
 She calls him to arrive at a park for a chat.
 Kittu and his friends kidnap a dog which turns out to be Janaki's dog, but is kidnapped by Bhadra, only to learn that Janaki is Aditya Narayan's daughter.
 Bhadra demands Aditya Narayan for access card and also for ₹1 crore crore for his expenses.

 However, Aditya Narayan is thrown in a fix when Kittu calls him to hand over ₹5 lakh for his dog (When he actually calls Janaki 'Baby') where he gives them ₹1 crore and the access card, thinking that they are the kidnappers, but learns about the mix up and suffers from heart attack where he is admitted to the hospital.
 The SI begins the investigation only to apprehend Kittu and his friends where Kittu learns of Janaki's kidnapping.